mui/material-ui/docs/pages/blog/introducing-toolpad-core.md

 By integrating Toolpad Core components with your existing Material UI and MUI X components, you can build dashboards and internal apps faster than ever before.

-We plan to continue to work on MUI's [mission](https://www.notion.so/Direction-d8b8c142a6a44e3aa963f26edf4e03db?pvs=21): to enable developers of any level to quickly and efficiently build UIs that feel amazing.
+We plan to continue to work on MUI's mission—to enable developers of any level to quickly and efficiently build UIs that feel amazing.
 We'll be rolling out more features and updates regularly as we accelerate Toolpad Core's development.
 We're actively seeking feedback and feature requests, and we encourage you to get involved by [creating an issue](https://github.com/mui/mui-toolpad)!

 ## What's next for Toolpad Studio